Jordan Riki

 Jordan Riki (born 18 January 2000) is a New Zealand rugby league footballer who plays as a forward for the Brisbane Broncos, with whom he won the 2025 NRL Grand Final.

 Background

-Riki (Jordan Leigh) is of Māori descent and was born in Raglan, New Zealand, however, he grew up in Christchurch.
+Riki (Jordan Leigh) is of Māori & Indigenous Australian descent and was born in Raglan, New Zealand, however, he grew up in Christchurch.
 He was educated at St Thomas of Canterbury College.
 He played his junior football for the Hornby Panthers.

 Career

 2020

 Prior to the season, Riki represented the Maori All Stars in their 30-16 victory over the Indigenous All Stars.
 Riki made his first grade debut in round 14 of the 2020 NRL season for Brisbane against the Canberra Raiders.

 Jordan Riki scored his first career try in round 17 of the 2020 NRL season running 40m dummying Panthers fullback Dylan Edwards during a loss against the Penrith Panthers.
 After the match, Broncos head coach Peter Gentle told the reporters that Riki could be the long term replacement at Red Hill for the outgoing star forward David Fifita.

 Riki made five appearances for Brisbane in his debut season as Brisbane finished last on the table and claimed their first wooden spoon.